advancedresearch/the_century_of_satire/wells-and-getting-water.md

 This is why the women by the well need a powerful man that is not the king.
 What they do, is making this man, the person C, a judge.

-When B goes to C, there is a trial and they put forth evidence and witnesses.
+When A goes to C, there is a trial and they put forth evidence and witnesses.
 The interest of C is getting to the bottom of the truth, because if this role fails the whole society is at stake.
-In the process, B has to submit to C's authority and judgement, because the alternative is to die of thirst.
+In the process, A has to submit to C's authority and judgement, because the alternative is to die of thirst.

 When C lacks information, he has to go to the women by the well, which might disturb their work.